parbo/vinzclortho/README.md

 * `200 OK`
 * `400 Bad Request` - the data was not a string that could be converted to an integer

 Sets the wanted claim to the value in the body.
 Note that the actual claim may become something else due to replication constraints.
-Read it with GET.
+Read it with `GET`.

 #### Internal API